cereblanco/todayilearned/books/the-pragmatic-programmer-notes.md

 1. Get back to people.
 Answer their inquiries, just how someone answers patiently your newbie inquiries

 **Challenge-to-self:** Follow those stated above

+### Tip 11: Don't Repeat Yourself (DRY)

+4I's
+- Imposed duplication.
+Developers feel they have no choice—the environment seems to require duplication.
+- Inadvertent duplication.
+Developers don't realize that they are duplicating information.
+- Impatient duplication.
+Developers get lazy and duplicate because it seems easier.
+- Inter-developer duplication.
+Multiple people on a team (or on different teams) duplicate a piece of information.

+**Challenge-to-self:** DRY

+### Tip 12: Make It Easy to Reuse

+### Tip 13: Eliminate Effects Between Unrelated Things

+**Orthogonality**
+- "We want to design components that are self-contained: independent, and with a single, well-defined purpose..."
+- "When components are isolated from one another, you know that you can change one without having to worry about the rest."